m-podolski/backup-script/README.md

 ### Writes

-Please note that Scarab doesn't do any file writing or modification itself apart from creating a new directory in create-mode and renaming it in update-mode.
-All of that is done by rsync and the backup process only starts right after you have chosen your archive option.
+Please note that Scarab doesn't do any file writing or modification itself apart from renaming the destination at the very end.
+The transfer is done by rsync and the backup process only starts right after you have chosen your archive option.

 ### Archive Configurations